-Table 1: Risk and audit frequencies for dairy, egg and fish establishments
+Table 1: Risk and audit frequencies for dairy establishments

-Note: For establishments with operations in more than one risk category the higher audit frequency applies.
+For establishments with operations in more than one risk category, the higher audit frequency applies.

 Audits are given an acceptable or unacceptable outcome and the establishment is issued with a full audit report following the audit.